Can you analyze a sample Italian sentence for syntax

 - Subject (Soggetto): Usually a noun or pronoun that performs the action.

-- Verb (Verbo): Conjugated according to the subject in person and number.
+- Verb (Verbo): Conjugated according to the subject in person and number; expresses tense, mood, and aspect.

-- Object (Oggetto): The entity affected by the action, direct or indirect.
+- Object (Oggetto): The entity affected by the action, either direct (complemento oggetto) or indirect (complemento di termine).

-- Adjectives and modifiers usually follow the noun they describe.
+- Adjectives and modifiers usually follow the noun they describe and must agree with the noun in gender and number.

 - Italian syntax follows a Subject-Verb-Object (SVO) order but allows for flexibility, especially for emphasis or style.